andy-byers/CalicoDB/doc/design.md

 #### Startup
 Readonly DB connections should fail if the DB file doesn't exist.
 It's fine if the WAL doesn't exist.
-If the connection is exclusive, an exclusive file_lock is taken on the DB file, and the WAL if it exists.
+If the connection is exclusive, an exclusive lock is taken on the DB file, and the WAL if it exists.
 If this connection succeeds, i.e. gets exclusive locks, it must be the only connection.
 If there is a WAL, then a checkpoint needs to be run.
 When a normal DB connection is opened on a file named `db`, the following steps are taken:
-1. First, a shared file_lock is taken on the DB file and the file header is read.
+1. First, a shared lock is taken on the DB file and the file header is read.
 This version of the header may be outdated, but that's okay.
 We really just need to make sure the file is a CalicoDB database and determine the database page size.
-2. If the file is empty, then wait on an exclusive file_lock on the DB file.
+2. If the file is empty, then wait on an exclusive lock on the DB file.
-Once we have an exclusive file_lock, unlink the WAL file, if it exists.
+Once we have an exclusive lock, unlink the WAL file, if it exists.
-Then, write the initial file header and the node header for the root page and drop the file_lock.
+Then, write the initial file header and the node header for the root page and drop the lock.
 The database is now initialized.
 Notice that the WAL file is not open at this point.

 #### Read-only transactions
-We start a read-only transaction by taking a shared file_lock on the DB file.
+We start a read-only transaction by taking a shared lock on the DB file.
 Then, we check for a WAL.
 If there isn't a WAL, then all reads will come from the DB file.
 If there is a WAL, we open it along with the shm file (WAL index).
 The shm file is always cleared when the first connection to it is made.
-Find a read mark to use and file_lock it?
+Find a read mark to use and lock it?
 May be able to share a read mark with another reader.
 Should be able to use (a) the current "backfill count", and (b) the current "max frame" value, and (c) the read marks to determine what pages to read from the WAL, and what pages to read from the DB.
 We may have to purge the pager cache if another connection wrote since we last connected.
-When the reader is finished, drop the shm file_lock, then drop the DB file file_lock.
+When the reader is finished, drop the shm lock, then drop the DB file lock.

 #### Read-write transactions
-Like with read-only transactions, we first take a shared file_lock on the DB file.
+Like with read-only transactions, we first take a shared lock on the DB file.
-Writing to the database doesn't actually write to the DB file, just the WAL, so we never need more than a shared file_lock.
+Writing to the database doesn't actually write to the DB file, just the WAL, so we never need more than a shared lock.
 Check for a WAL.
 If no WAL exists, create one.
-Either way, file_lock the "writer" byte in the shm file.
+Either way, lock the "writer" byte in the shm file.
 I believe it's fine to connect as a writer while there are still readers.
 Readers stay confined to their predetermined range anyway, so we won't get in their way.
 If a reader attempts to connect while a writer is writing, it will choose a read mark that prevents it from intersecting with new content.